 Google Posts for Local Businesses

 Local businesses can benefit from this new feature and use it as another promotion channel.
 Such social network-style posts are perfect to tell users about your new events, products, and services.
 Announce an opening of your new shop or restaurant, share daily specials and current promotions, or just publish a nice picture to make your customers visit your business.
-Here is an example of a barber shop in London and a restaurant in New York showing a perfect implementation of Google’s new feature.
+Here is an example of a barbershop in London and a restaurant in New York showing a perfect implementation of this Google’s feature.

 The most important reason why local businesses should add posts on Google is that posts are linked to your website.
 This is a good source of traffic which may result in a higher sign-up rate for your newsletter and a larger number of converting customers.
 Connect to your customers directly from your Google listing.